WebOrigami/docs/src/eg/intro.md

 `eg` is a multi-purpose command line tool that:

 - bridges the shell and JavaScript, so you can easily invoke JavaScript from the command line, pass files to JavaScript functions, and freely mix shell tools and JavaScript.
-- manipulates data representable in the [Explorable](/explorable) graph interface, such as JSON and YAML files, file system folders, JavaScript objects, and web resources.
+- manipulates data representable in the [Explorable](/explorable) graph interface, such as JSON or YAML files, file system folders, JavaScript objects, and web resources.

 This page introduces the basics of `eg` by demonstrating useful actions you can perform with it.
 You can follow along with these examples on your own machine.